erezsh/Preql/docs/tutorial.md

 By combining these elements, Preql lets you write simple and elegant code that runs as fast as SQL.

-We'll soon dive into the language itself, let's first let's install and learn how to use the interpreter
+We'll soon dive into the language itself, but first let's install and learn how to use the interpreter

 ## Getting Started (Install & How to use)